 It happens that domain names are registered on a fictitious organization number, i.e. that the company's actual organization number is not registered on the domain.
-When a domain name is registered on a fictitious organization number, the holder needs to turn to the registrar who in such cases may need to make a comprehensive assessment to determine who is currently the holder of the domain and thus the registrar's contractual party.
-If there is sufficient evidence to identify the actual holder, the registrar has the possibility to correct the holder information.
-See the section 'Exceptional Cases' further down in this document.
+In several of these situations, other information in the register may be correct, such as the company's name and postal address, while the organization number is clearly incorrect.
+When a domain name is registered on a fictitious organization number, the registrar must ensure that there is evidence that proves who is the actual holder of the domain name.
+If there is sufficient evidence to identify the actual holder, it is up to the registrar to correct the holder information, and ensure that the basis for the correction is documented.
+See the section 'Exceptional Cases' further down in this document for examples of supporting material that may help identify the holder.